stef/klutshnik/man/klutshnik.md

-It is **RECOMMENDED** to store your private long-term signing key in a dedicated secure storage instead of just having it in a file on your disk pointed at the `ltsigkey` variable in your configuration file. pwdsphinx provides native support for this.
+It is **RECOMMENDED** to store your private long-term signing key in a dedicated secure storage instead of just having it in a file on your disk pointed at the `ltsigkey_path` variable in your configuration file. pwdsphinx provides native support for this.

 Do not let any 3rd-party hold enough shares to achieve the threshold.